 Let me back track: I absolutely appreciated the museum for what my toddler was able to learn and explore from its many exhibits.
 I loved watching his inquisitive mind determine how things work and hearing him squeal at every button he pushed.
 I love all that.
 But as an adult who has long ago figured out why doors open and close and that boats ride the currents of the water, I don’t exactly hold the same wonderment as my toddler.

-Other times, I’ve found myself rushing him through activities that for me, are simply a means to an end, but to my toddler, remain an untapped resource for enjoyment and learning.
+Other times, I rush him through activities that for me, are simply a means to an end, but to my toddler, remain an untapped resource for enjoyment and learning.
 For instance, I practically dragged him by the hand back home from the park because he insisted on looking at the stoplights flashing behind us.
 We also take walks around the block or explore at our nearby park, and in the past I would urge him to continue on, saying, “Come along, we’re almost around the corner.”
 And each time, my toddler politely refused to budge and instead stayed put touching sprinklers or took his time collecting sticks and leaves.

 None of my pressings were ever successful in actually getting my toddler to move on, and I’m all the more thankful for that.
 I’ve since done my best to stop rushing him through his activities, however much I would rather move on.
 Instead, I keep the following points in mind: